Be our next music therapy intern.

 The process for the selection of interns includes:

-- Submitting an application by cutoff date
+- Submitting an application by the deadline

-- Initial Screening with Internship Director
+- Initial phone screening with Internship Director

 - Final Interview with Internship Director